 ON THIS PAGE: You will find information about the number of people who are diagnosed with SCLC each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 Lung cancer makes up about 13% of all new cancer diagnoses, making it the second most common cancer in both men and women.
-This year, an estimated 228,150 adults (116,440 men and 111,710 women) in the United States will be diagnosed with lung cancer.
+This year, an estimated 228,820 adults (116,300 men and 112,520 women) in the United States will be diagnosed with lung cancer.
 This includes people diagnosed with both SCLC and NSCLC.
 However, since the mid-2000s, lung cancer incidence rates have dropped by around 2% each year.
 About 13% of people diagnosed with lung cancer have SCLC.

 Lung cancer is the leading cause of cancer death for men and women.
 It is estimated that 131,880 (69,410 men and 62,470 women) deaths from this disease will occur this year.

 Lung cancer makes up around 25% of cancer deaths.
 However, death rates from lung cancer have declined by 54% since 1990 in men and 30% in women since 2002.
 From 2014 to 2018, the death rates for men with the disease dropped by 5% each year.
 The death rates for women declined 4% per year.
 Research indicates that these declines are due to more people not smoking, more people quitting smoking, and medical advances in diagnosis and treatment.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The general 5-year survival rate for people with SCLC is 7%.